NewhavenDisplay/NHD_US2066/README.md

 This code is written for the `Arduino Mega`.

-# Library Download and Installation
+## Library Download and Installation
 1. To download.
-Click the DOWNLOADS button in the top right corner.
+Click on `Code -> Download ZIP` in the top right corner.
 2. Rename the uncompressed folder `NHD_US2066`.
 3. Check that the `NHD_US2066` folder contains `NHD_US2066.cpp` and `NHD_US2066.h`
 4. Place the `NHD_US2066` library folder in your `/libraries/` folder.
 You may need to create the libraries subfolder if its your first library.